David S. Isenberg

 EXPERIENCE:

-January, 1998-present Founded isen.com to rethink the value of communications network in an era of technological abundance.
-Clients include Cisco, CallWave, NTT, CityLink, Neopolitan Networks, Motorola, Price Waterhouse, Fiber to the Home Council, others.
+January, 1998-about 2005 Founded isen.com, inc. (1998-2002) and isen.com, LLC (2002-present) to rethink the value of communications networks in an era of technological abundance.
+Past clients include Cisco, CallWave, NTT, CityLink, Neopolitan Networks, Motorola, Price Waterhouse, Fiber to the Home Council, others.

 1985 - 1998 AT&T (Bell) Laboratories, Holmdel & Murray Hill, NJ